MarkDing/IoT-Developer-Boot-Camp/CONTRIBUTING.md

 Please help to provide the information as detailed as possible while submitting a New Feature Request, they will help maintainer a lot for evaluating and implementing the new feature.
 ![Feature Request](./images/contributing-feature-request.png)
-* **Title:** A clear and concise description about the new feature request, and all of the reader of this request can get the point quickly. please note that the header **[FEATURE]** is mandatory in the title field.
+* **Title:** A clear and concise description about the new feature request, and all of the reader of this request can get the point quickly. please note that the prefix **[FEATURE]** is mandatory in the title field.
 * **Is your feature request related to a problem? if so, please describe:** If this new feature is suggested solution for some problem your are facing while using this project, if so, please provide a clear description here.
 * **Describe the new feature you'd like:** Please describe the new feature in detail.
 * **Describe alternative you're considered:** If there is any alternative solutions or features you've considered, please make a description here, it will help us evaluating it.